pstch/django-crucrudile/docs/quickstart.rst

 Using with models
 -----------------

-The route and router classes can be extended using "model mixins", that implement model-related functionality.
+The base route and router classes can be extended using "model mixins", that implement model-related functionality.
 Model mixins make the object require a model class (set as class attribute or passed in constructor).

 For a router, this means in particular that it will use the model to get its URL part.